 4. Social monitoring: Social media listening, presence and conversation

 Social media is here to stay, but that doesn’t mean every company needs a Facebook page.
 Different social media channels are right for different purposes, but paying attention to social media is necessary for every business.
 Just because you’re not an active participant in social media, doesn’t mean people aren’t talking about you.
 There are many different social media monitoring tools on the market now that can give you insight into the conversations people are having about your business.

 5. Active brand engagement: Rich content creation and disbursement

 Back in the day, everyone touted on about ‘Content is King’.
-To be honest, I don’t think anyone really understood this at the time, and barreled on creating inane content that no-one every really read.
-BUT, the funny thing is, is that inane content is now so well indexed by Google, anyone who has been through a new site launch can see that ditching old content can be sacrificial in the eyes of Google.
-Today, developing, placing and connecting relevant, rich content across all digital channels – not just the ones you own - is key to reaching audiences and providing brand engagement.
+To be honest, I don’t think anyone really understood this at the time, and barrelled on creating meaningless content that no-one ever really read.
+BUT, the funny thing is, that meaningless content is now so well-indexed by Google, anyone who has been through a new site launch can see that ditching old content can be sacrificial in the eyes of Google.
+Today, developing, placing, and connecting relevant, rich content across all digital channels – not just the ones you own - is key to reaching audiences and providing brand engagement.
 And Google is on to it as well – the more content you have across the web that is connected and relevant, the more your rankings will improve.